 There are other replica buildings on the property including a smoke house, depicting how the Tlingits would smoke the salmon in the open fire, and an odd display of whale skulls that did not seem to fit with the rest of the park.

 One of the final exhibits in this section of the Ketchikan Highlights and Totem Pole Park tour was a carver’s workshop.
 There were two totem poles that were in the process of being built.
 Branden gave us the history of the poles, but there was no carver present.
-According to the excursion description, a carver would be present to provide a “demonstration” and answer questions.
-We were able to check out the tools, and I, of course, took this opportunity to pretend to be carving the totem pole.
+We were able to check out the tools, and I took this opportunity to pretend to be carving the totem pole of course.

-No tour would be complete without a stop in at the gift shop.
-Here, we got an authentic, made in AK, totem pole ornament for our holiday tree depicting Raven and Fog Woman.
+No tour would be complete without a stop in the gift shop.
+Here, we got an authentic totem pole ornament for our holiday tree depicting Raven and Fog Woman.

 Back on the bus, I asked Branden how to get to the Totem Heritage Center and Creek Street, and he provided some basic directions for us.
 While we were supposed to be dropped off at the ship, he was heading back to the lumberjack show so let those who wanted the ride stay on the bus a bit longer.
-So, about half the bus got off at the ship and the other half took him up on the offer.
+About half the bus got off at the ship and the other half took him up on the offer.
 Once we got dropped off, we started our walk to Creek Street and the Heritage Center to explore more of Ketchikan’s history.
-Thus, we extended our Ketchikan Highlights and Totem Pole Park with some sightseeing.

 Have you visited Ketchikan, Alaska?
-Did you do the Ketchikan Highlights and Totem Pole Park tour or a similar excursion during your visit?
+Did you do the Ketchikan Highlights and Totem Pole Park cruise excursion?
 Drop us an anchor below to tell us about your experiences visiting this port of call to help fellow travelers make the most of their time spent in Ketchikan.